 Here I Am Now! has been updated to include localizations for Spanish and French.
 All displays have been localized to these two languages.
 The displayed address is dependent upon the reverse geocoding data received for the current locale.
 Spoken house and street numbers will be spoken in the default language or language selected.
 For the localized Spanish and French languages, certain common words such as direction (North, South, East, West, North East, South East, North West and South West) and common street designations such as Street, Avenue, and Boulevard, are translated to the default localized language for speech.

 The Here I Am Now!
-Watch App will operate independently of the iPhone with watchOS 6, but can take advantage of iPhone connectivity if the iPhone is available.
+Watch App will operate independently of the iPhone with watchOS 6 or later, but can take advantage of iPhone connectivity if the iPhone is available.
 This is especially useful if the Apple Watch is having difficulty establishing an internet connection to receive the reverse geocoding information but the iPhone can receive it.
 The Watch App checks first to ascertain if reverse geocoding is available on the watch, and uses this information, if it exists, for display of street number, street name and city name, map display, and spoken address.
 If reverse geocoding is unavailable on the watch, the Watch App then checks if iPhone connectivity is available, and if so uses the iPhone data for display of street number, street name, and city name, as well as spoken address - but continues to use the watch for map display.

 Synthesized voice on the Here I Am Now!
 Watch App is activated by the "Voice" slider on the watch, and is totally independent from the Here I Am Now! iPhone App synthesized voice.
 Touching the Street Number on the Watch will speak the current street address one time (this only occurs if the address has been updated).